AlgoMaster Logo

 Understanding the Problem

-We need to build a data structure that preprocesses an integer array so we can quickly answer range sum queries.
+We need to build a data structure that preprocesses an integer array so we can answer range sum queries efficiently.
 Each query gives us two indices, left and right, and asks for the sum of all elements between those positions (inclusive).

-The critical detail here is that the array is immutable, meaning it never changes after construction.
-This is great news because it means we can precompute whatever we want during initialization and reuse it across all queries.
-The question is: what should we precompute to make each query as fast as possible?
+The array is immutable: it never changes after construction.
+That means we can precompute data once during initialization and reuse it across all queries.
+The design question is what to precompute so each query runs as fast as possible.

 Key Constraints: